jquant/jai-sdk/docs/source/pipeline.rst

 - All hyperparameters listed for self-supervised training
 - :code:`'decoder_layer'`: Chooses the decoder layer type of the NN.
 It's recommended to use :code:`'2L_BN'` (Two linear batch normalization layers) for supervised regression training.

-To obtain all information about hyperparameters, check "Fit Kwargs".
+To obtain all information about hyperparameters, check :ref:`Fit Kwargs <source/reference/jai:fit kwargs>`.

+.. _fitting text data:

 Fitting Text Data (NLP)
 -----------------------